 Shichimiya Shichimi Togarashi: 7 Spice Blend from Kyoto

-The other day, I obtained a “Shichimi Togarashi (七味唐辛子)” that the historical city Kyoto boasts.
+The other day, I got a Shichimi Togarashi (七味唐辛子) that the historical city Kyoto boasts.

-Shichimi Togarashi, also simply called just “Shichimi (七味)”, is a traditional Japanese condiment consisting of coarsely ground red chili pepper and other 6 aromatic spices that vary depending on the producer.
+Shichimi Togarashi or Shichimi (七味) is a traditional Japanese condiment consisting of ground red chili pepper and six other aromatic spices that vary depending on the maker.

 Kyoto Shichimiya Honpo Shichimi Togarashi